strangerover2002/ld06serialtest/README.md

 # LD06Kit
-The code code checks for serial performance reading an LD06 serial stream.
+The source code checks for serial performance reading an LD06 serial stream.

 It has been tested on linux<br>
 type make clean all to build